-This surgical amphitheatre made history as the first medical hospital to publicly use anesthetic on a patient.
+This surgical amphitheatre was the first medical hospital to use anesthetic on a patient publicly.
 Inside the surgical room, there’s a human skeleton, old surgical tools, and an Egyptian mummy to keep you company.

-Take a guided tour on the spooky Trolley of Terror to some of the creepiest and most haunted areas of Boston.
+Take a guided tour on the spooky Trolley of Terror to some of Boston's creepiest and most haunted areas.
 The tour takes you through underground tunnels and graveyards, detailing every aspect of Boston’s gruesome history.

 Book here: Ghosts and Gravestones Ghost Tour

-Located an hour outside Boston in Fall River, Lizzie Borden’s house is a must-see for lovers of everything grim and grisly.
+Located an hour outside Boston in Fall River, Lizzie Borden’s house is a must-see for lovers of everything grim.
 You can visit the house and attempt to figure out the unsolved Borden murders yourself or sign up for a night of ghost hunting on one of their paranormal nights’ tours.
-Space is limited, so be sure to book in advance.
+Unfortunately, space is limited, so be sure to book in advance.